Road Trip with Large Dogs – Are You Insane?!

 Traveling For a Few Days to a Week

-While the most simple of the three scenarios, traveling long distance, even for just a couple days, with a big dog involves some planning and preparation.
+While the most simple of the three scenarios, traveling long distance, even for just a couple of days, with a big dog involves some planning and preparation.

 Consider your destination, the routine needs of your dog such as food, medication, and behavior, weather, and how many hours you will be traveling each day.